kumarlabgit/ESL-PSC/esl_psc_rs/README.md

 - Top-10 overlap
 - Wall-clock speedup (Python / Rust)

-and exits non-zero if thresholds are below thresholds.
+and exits non-zero if any metric falls below the configured thresholds.

-## CLI Surface Parity Check
+## CLI surface parity check

-You can verify flag-surface parity against Python ESL-PSC with:
+You can verify long-option parity against the Python ESL-PSC CLI with:

 ```bash
 python3 scripts/check_cli_parity.py
 ```

-This checks that all Python CLI long options are present in `esl-psc`.
+This check confirms that all Python CLI long options are present in `esl-psc`.